Introduction of the Mauritanian Iron Ore Train

 Expectations on riding the longest train in the world

-Whilst we’re incredibly lucky that the SNIM do allow passengers to board their iron ore freight trains, there are things you must know before jumping aboard.
+Whilst we’re thrilled that SNIM do allow passengers to board their iron ore freight trains, there are things you must know before jumping aboard.
 First off, do not expect any levels of comfort you would find on other passenger trains around the world.
 We will go into more details further into this article.

 This train has no ticket, no conductor, no dining cart, or any sort of announcements.
 The train is not bound to any timetable and may leave earlier or later than the usual departure time locals may inform you.
 That’s why it is incredibly important to have a local guide who will be able to arrange your trip and receive the latest updates on the departure to ensure you don’t miss the train.

-This also means the arrival time is not fixed to a certain time and a single trip can take from 9 to 15 hours.
+This also means the arrival time is not fixed to a certain time and a single trip can take from 11 to 15 hours.
 The train has a few unscheduled stops along the way, and it’s up to you to guess the length of the time the train will be stopped if you are without a guide.
 To be absolutely sure, we recommend not disembarking the train during its unscheduled stops.
-You do not want to be left stranded in the middle of nowhere.
+You do not want to be left stranded in the middle of the Saharan Desert.

 One way to prepare yourself early for this epic journey whilst you’re still at home is to download an offline map that works on your smartphone with GPS.
-Mauritania is not famous for having decent internet connection, and heading further inland away from the coastline will put you at slimmer chance of finding a stable cellular network.
-Most importantly your offline map app will track your location and prevent you from passing the town of Choum (this is where we get off) and ending up in Polisario-controlled Western Sahara, and technically illegally leaving Mauritania.
+Mauritania is not famous for having solid internet connection, and heading further inland away from the coastline will put you at slimmer chance of finding a stable cellular network.
+Most importantly your offline map app will track your location and prevent you from passing the town of Choum (this is where we get off if we’re heading inland) and ending up in Polisario-controlled Western Sahara, and technically illegally leaving Mauritania.
 The distance between Choum and the Port of Nouadhibou is 460km (285 miles)

 Picking a direction.
 Iron ore or no iron ore?

 The train can be taken in both directions towards or away from the Atlantic Ocean.
-If you arrange a driver to Choum and board the train from the small mining town to the coast at Nouadhibou, you will be riding with ore packed in your freight car.
-The train usually departs Choum at 6:00pm.
+If your tour is arranged to depart from Choum, the train will depart around 6:00pm.
+From the small mining town to the Nouadhibou coast, you will be riding with ore packed in your freight car.
+This experience is the real Mauritanian experience.

 There is actually a passenger wagon